|

 as RAC RDBMS has already been Installed on Single Node.

-Standby Dataguard Requires to Prepare Primary site, Standby site for
+Creating RAC Standby Dataguard Requires to Prepare Primary site, Standby site

-restoring the Standby Database from Primary backup and perform some
+it’s a matter of restoring the Standby Database from Primary backup and

 Tasks: